thehai5622/GO_GIN_example/README.md

-# RESTful API with Gin framework Example
+# RESTful API with Go and Gin framework Example
 In project, I use MySQL on Docker and running on Local.
 Have enjoy it :)))

 # Env example